cryptosharks131/lndg/README.md

 # lndg
-Lite GUI web interface to analyze lnd data.
+Lite GUI web interface to analyze lnd data and manage your node with automation.

 ## Setup
 1. Run bitcoind